Categories

 Water

 People are often surprised to learn that most Commelinaceae species are somewhat succulent.
 They have the ability to store water in their stems and leaves, which makes them quite tolerant of drought.
 But they are not quite as prone to rot as more extremely adapted succulents like cacti.
-In general when growing in containers of regular potting mix, you should let the soil mostly dry out in between waterings.
+In general when growing in containers of regular potting mix, you should let the soil mostly dry out in between thorough waterings.
 If you stick your finger into the soil and it still feels moist or sticky, it doesn’t need watering yet!

 Because they are drought tolerant, they don’t show very obvious signs when they’re thirsty.
 But there are subtle hints to look out for.
 The leaf surface becomes more smooth and shiny, the leaves themselves become slightly thinner and papery, and colours become dull and greyish.
 This picture shows a comparison of Tradescantia mundula ‘Green Hill’ when thirsty and when well-hydrated.